-- Reviewed the literature regarding practice doctorates in nursing and other disciplines. - Established a collaborative relationship with the National Organization of Nurse Practitioner Faculties (NONPF). - Interviewed key informants (deans, program directors, graduates, and current students) at the eight current or planned practice-focused doctoral programs in the United States.
+- Reviewed the literature regarding practice doctorates in nursing and other disciplines. - Established a collaborative relationship with NONPF. - Interviewed key informants (deans, program directors, graduates, and current students) at the eight current or planned practice-focused doctoral programs in the United States. - Held open discussions regarding issues surrounding practice-focused doctoral education at AACN's Doctoral Education Conference (January 2003 and February 2004).

-- Held open discussions regarding issues surrounding practice-focused doctoral education at AACN's Doctoral Education Conference (January 2003 and February 2004). - Participated in an open discussion with the NONPF along with representatives from key nursing organizations and schools of nursing that were offering or planning a practice doctorate. - Invited an External Reaction Panel, which involved participation from 10 individuals from various disciplines outside of nursing.
+- Participated in an open discussion with NONPF along with representatives from key nursing organizations and schools of nursing that were offering or planning a practice doctorate. - Invited an External Reaction Panel, which involved participation from 10 individuals from various disciplines outside nursing.
 This panel responded to the draft of the AACN Position Statement on the Practice Doctorate in Nursing.

-In 2004, the AACN published a Position Statement on the Practice Doctorate in Nursing and recommended that the Doctor of Nursing Practice degree would become the terminal degree for nursing practice by 2015.
-According to the NONPF, the purpose of the Doctor of Nursing Practice degree is to prepare nurses to meet the changing demands of health care today by becoming proficient at the following (Marion, et al., 2003):
+In 2004 the AACN published the AACN Position Statement on the Practice Doctorate in Nursing and recommended that the DNP degree would be the terminal degree for nursing practice by 2015.
+According to NONPF, the purpose of the DNP degree is to prepare nurses to meet the changing demands of health care today by becoming proficient at the following (Marion et al., 2003):

-- Evaluating evidence-based practices for care.
+- Evaluating evidence-based practices for care

-- Delivering care.
+- Delivering care

-- Developing healthcare policy.
+- Developing healthcare policy

-- Leading and managing clinical care and health systems.
+- Leading and managing clinical care and healthcare systems

-- Developing interdisciplinary standards.
+- Developing interdisciplinary standards

-- Solving healthcare dilemmas.
+- Solving healthcare dilemmas

-- Reducing disparities in health care.
+- Reducing disparities in health care

-Not only is the development of the DNP degree a culmination of today's emerging healthcare demands, this degree also provides a choice for nurses who wish to focus their doctoral education on nursing practice.
+Not only is the development of the DNP degree a culmination of today's emerging healthcare demands; the degree also provides a choice for nurses who wish to focus their doctoral education on nursing practice.

-Since its inception, the growth of this degree has been astonishing.
+Since its inception the growth of this degree has been astonishing.
 The University of Kentucky's College of Nursing was the pioneer for this innovative degree and admitted the first DNP class in 2001.
-In spring of 2005, eight DNP programs were offered, with over 60 in development.
-By summer of 2005, 80 DNP programs were being considered.
-In the fall of 2005, 20 programs offered DNP degrees, and 140 programs were in development.
-Currently, approximately 130 DNP degree programs exist, and 100 are being considered (AACN, 2011a).
+In spring 2005, eight DNP programs were offered, and more than 60 were in development.
+By summer 2005, 80 DNP programs were being considered.
+In fall 2005, 20 programs offered DNP degrees, and 140 programs were in development.
+Today there are 243 DNP programs in the United States (AACN, 2014).

-It should also be mentioned that in 1999, Columbia University's School of Nursing was formulating plans for a Doctor of Nursing Practice degree (DrNP) that would build on a model of "full-scope, cross-site primary care that Columbia had developed and evaluated over the past ten years" (Goldenberg, 2004, p.
+It should also be mentioned that in 1999, Columbia University's School of Nursing was formulating plans for a doctor of nursing practice (DrNP) degree that would build on a model of "full-scope, cross-site primary care that Columbia had developed and evaluated over the past ten years" (Goldenberg, 2004, p.
 25).
-This degree was spearheaded by Mary O. Mudinger, DrPH, RN, dean of Columbia University's School of Nursing.
-The curriculum of a DrNP program is clinically focused with advanced preparation designed to teach "cross-site, full-scope care with content in advanced differential diagnosis skills, advanced pathophysiology and microbiology, selected issues of compliance, management of health care delivery and reimbursement, advanced emergency triage and management, and professional role collaboration and referrals" (Goldenberg, 2004, p.
+This degree was spearheaded by Mary O. Mundinger, DrPH, RN, dean of Columbia University's School of Nursing.
+The curriculum of a DrNP program is clinically focused with advanced preparation designed to teach "crosssite, full-scope care with content in advanced differential diagnosis skills, advanced pathophysiology and microbiology, selected issues of compliance, management of health care delivery and reimbursement, advanced emergency triage and management, and professional role collaboration and referrals" (Goldenberg, 2004, p.
 25).
 This expanded clinical component is what seems to differentiate a DrNP degree from a DNP degree.
 The first DrNP class graduated from Columbia University in 2003.